chitic05/Embedded-Mini-Car/README.md

 ## How it works (high level)

 - Android app sends commands (via Bluetooth) to the ESP32.
-- ESP32 firmware receives commands and actuates motors/sensors accordingly.
+- ESP32 firmware receives commands and actuates motors accordingly.

 ## Contributing